 - Consider an internship to boost your chances of getting onto a graduate programme.

-- Explore different types of graduate marketing jobs and get the lowdown on each role.
+- Explore different types of graduate jobs in marketing and get the lowdown on each role.